Evgenii-Zinner/docs/pages/01.gantry5/01.basics/05.installation/docs.md

 We will use Helium as an example since it is a freely-available default theme for Gantry 5 on Grav.

-All you need to do to take advantage of this feature is to open or access a command prompt on your server, navigate to the root of your Grav website, and enter the line `bin/gpm install helium`.
+All you need to do to take advantage of this feature is to open or access a command prompt on your server, navigate to the root of your Grav website, and enter the line `bin/gpm install g5_helium`.
 This will initiate the installation process.
 You can see a video of the GPM installer in action above.

 Once you have initiated and confirmed installation, the Helium theme should be available to you.